wezlemin/locked-mode-bug/README.md

 # locked-mode-bug
-## Note: I cannot get this to work properly anymore; the form just closes itself shortly after it is performed.
-I do not know which update added this (likely late v13X).

 This is a bug with Google Forms Locked Mode that lets you exit Locked Mode without actually exiting the form itself.
-It works on ChromeOS version 142 and has been functional since at least version 131.
+It works on ChromeOS version 146 and has been functional since at least version 131.
 There’s a good chance it works on all ChromeOS versions that support Locked Mode.

 # Instructions:
 - Open the form in question in two windows (or use the split view feature).
 Ensure you can view both forms at the same time.